bgoldstone/free_rfr/README.md

 The exception is the <ins>**home**</ins> key for page left and <ins>**end**</ins> key for page right

 ## Requirements
 I have gotten this to work on Eos v3.2, but could work on versions earlier.

-This uses UDP protocol, so port must be configured properly. see [Getting Started](#getting-started)
+This uses UDP protocol, so the port must be configured properly.
+See [Getting Started](#getting-started)

 ## Getting Started
 1. Please set up these settings on your console and ensure everything in the red box is configured as in the screenshot.